-The Oxford University Parks, commonly referred to locally as the University Parks, the Uni Parks or just The Parks, is a large parkland area slightly northeast of the city centre in Oxford, England.
+The Oxford University Parks, commonly referred to locally as the University Parks, or just The Parks, is a large parkland area slightly northeast of the city centre in Oxford, England.
 The park is bounded to the east by the River Cherwell, though a small plot of land called Mesopotamia sits between the upper and lower levels of the river.
 To the north of the parks is Norham Gardens and Lady Margaret Hall, to the west the Parks Road, and the Science Area on South Parks Road to the south.
 The park is open to the public during the day, and has gardens, large sports fields, and exotic plants.
 It includes a cricket ground used by Oxford University Cricket Club.Before you head to Brisbane, plan trip itinerary details with our user-friendly Brisbane online itinerary planner, to make sure you see all that Brisbane has to offer, including New Farm Park.

 New Farm Park reviews